Gokul6369sec/ENCODER8TO3DATAFLOW/README.md

 endmodule
 ```

-Developed by: gokulan R  RegisterNumber: 24900991
+Developed by; gokulan R  RegisterNumber: 24900991
 */

 **RTL LOGIC FOR Encoder 8 To 3 in Dataflow Modelling**